erikh/saturn/README.md

 into a web service the application starts, which will feed it the token.

 Your token will expire if you do not use the tool regularly.
 Stuffing `saturn notify` in cron will alleviate this a bit.
+To get a new key, use `saturn config get-token` and follow the prompts.
+No other settings need to change.

 Setting the db-type will change the source of data.
 If you were using a local database and want to go back to it, `saturn config db-type unixfile`.